-ENKI is a collaborative, Web-based model-configuration and testing portal that provides tools in computational thermodynamics and fluid dynamics.
+ENKI is an open-source, collaborative model-configuration and testing portal that provides tools in computational thermodynamics and fluid dynamics.
 This NSF project, the brainchild of Mark S. Ghiorso, began development in fall 2016 and was publicly released in 2020.
 It is used by researchers and teachers alike.

 Before ENKI, the available models were not interoperable.
 They were difficult to use, required a specialist to maintain, and were not generally available on all computing platforms.
 A significant advance is that ENKI has transformed the focus in using these models from running an app with a single purpose to calling appropriate software resources from a framework.
 This enhances flexibility of use and liberates users from tailoring their research objectives to the output of a particular model, effectively allowing researchers to "model at the speed of thought."

 In June 2021, the first research project based on ENKI was released and published.
 VESIcal, created by Kayla Iacovino and Penny Wieser, is a generalized Python library for making calculations and plots related to mixed volatile (H2O-CO2) solubility in silicate melts.
 You can view demonstrations on the VESIcal YouTube channel.

 A cluster-based tool, ENKI can be accessed from any web browser on any hardware platform.
 A user simply needs a GitLab account, some knowledge of Python, and an understanding of how to use or formulate a thermodynamic model.

 ENKI supports development and access to thermochemical models of Earth materials within a containerized Jupyter server platform via Python-based APIs and establishes a standard infrastructure of software libraries that permit these models to be integrated into fluid dynamical transport codes.
 The ENKI framework defines a common API for thermodynamic model usage and standard protocols for model interoperability.